RAMP-project/RAMP/docs/source/input_parameters.rst

    * - flat
      - NA
      - {yes,no}
-     - no variability in the time of usage, similar to fixed, but does not account for all appliances of the same type at the same time, no, if switched on and off at different times for different days
+     - No variability in the time of usage, similar to fixed, and no variability in the power consumption
      - boolean
      - no
      - no